awesomerank/awesomerank.github.io/lists/CodyReichert/awesome-cl.md

 Javascript
 ----------

 * [Parenscript](https://github.com/vsedach/Parenscript) - A translator from Common Lisp to Javascript.
 [3-clause BSD][15].
-See [Trident-mode ★35 ⏳4Y](https://github.com/johnmastro/trident-mode.el), an Emacs mode that provides live interaction with the browser.[unlicence][5].
+See [Trident-mode ★36 ⏳4Y](https://github.com/johnmastro/trident-mode.el), an Emacs mode that provides live interaction with the browser.[unlicence][5].
 * [parse-js](http://marijnhaverbeke.nl/parse-js/) - A package for parsing ECMAScript 3. [zlib][33].
-* [JSCL ★390](https://github.com/jscl-project/jscl) - A CL-to-JS compiler designed to be self-hosting from day one.
+* [JSCL ★394](https://github.com/jscl-project/jscl) - A CL-to-JS compiler designed to be self-hosting from day one.
 Lacks CLOS, format and loop.
 * [CL-JavaScript](http://marijnhaverbeke.nl/cl-javascript/) - A translator from Javascript to Common Lisp.
 Not available on Quicklisp.
 [Expat][14].
 * [Wuwei](https://github.com/mtravers/wuwei/) - A toolkit to build Ajax-based web pages.
 [MIT][200].
-See also [this fork ★0](https://github.com/fare-patches/wuwei) for [these improvements](https://github.com/mtravers/wuwei/pull/16).
+See also [this fork](https://github.com/fare-patches/wuwei) for [these improvements](https://github.com/mtravers/wuwei/pull/16).
 * [SmackJack ★7](https://github.com/aarvid/SmackJack) - An Ajax Common Lisp Library using parenscript to generate javascript and hunchentoot (for now) as the web server.
 Also allows a server-side lisp function to call a client-side parenscript one.
 [MIT][200].
-* [Panic ★22 ⏳1Y](https://github.com/michaeljforster/panic), a Parenscript library for React.
+* [Panic ★23 ⏳1Y](https://github.com/michaeljforster/panic), a Parenscript library for React.
 Not in Quicklisp.
 [MIT][200].
 Its [TodoMVC example](https://github.com/40ants/todomvc/blob/common-lisp-example/examples/common-lisp-react/src/app.lisp).

 Websockets
 ----------

-* [websocket-driver ★41](https://github.com/fukamachi/websocket-driver) - a WebSocket server/client implementation, backend agnostic (Clack).
+* [websocket-driver ★42](https://github.com/fukamachi/websocket-driver) - a WebSocket server/client implementation, backend agnostic (Clack).
 [3-clause BSD][15].

 See more [on cliki](http://www.cliki.net/site/search?query=websockets).